Highlights

 Well, you are in luck because dynamic blocks in Terraform can be helpful in such a scenario.

-In this article, we’ll explore what Terraform dynamic blocks are, how to use them, and the best practices to follow.
+In this article, we'll explore what terraform dynamic block structures are, how to use them, and the best practices to follow.

 Key Takeaways